kouchy/artifact_energy-aware_scheduling_strategies/README.md

 Four different platforms have been tested, identified by a tag:
 - `opi5`: Orange Pi 5 Plus with 4 ARM Cortex-A76 cores (big) @ 2.4 GHz and 4 ARM
-  Cortex-A55 cores (little)
+  Cortex-A55 cores (little).
 - `m1u`: Apple Mac Studio 2022 with 16 Apple Firestorm cores (big) @ 3.2 GHz and
-  4 Apple Icestorm cores (little) @ 2 GHz
+  4 Apple Icestorm cores (little) @ 2 GHz.
 - `ai370`: Minisforum EliteMini AI370 with 4 AMD Zen 5 cores (big) @ 2 GHz and 8
-  AMD Zen 5c cores (little) @ 2 GHz
+  AMD Zen 5c cores (little) @ 2 GHz.
 - `x7ti`: Minisforum AtomMan X7 Ti with 6 Intel Redwood Cove p-cores (big) @
   2.3 GHz, 8 Intel Crestmont e-cores (little) @ 1.8 GHz, and 2 Intel Crestmont
-  LPe-cores @ 1.0 GHz left unused
+  LPe-cores @ 1.0 GHz left unused.

 ### 4.4 Python Script Configuration

 Paths and options are defined in the `scripts/common/params/py` file.
-One may change the `user`.
+One may want to change the `user`.
 Normally, other paths should be the same and left unmodified.

-In the `scripts/1_generic_run_scheds.py` file, the path of the IQs should be updated (line 44-46) according to the location of this file (see Section 4.2).
-In our experiments, we ran the DVB-S2 on a cluster environment and, to avoid extra network traffic, we placed the `out_tx.bin` file on the local SSD (`/scratch/[user]/dvbs2` folder).
+In the `scripts/1_generic_run_scheds.py` file, the path of the IQs should be updated (line 44-46) according to the real location of this file (see Section 4.2).
+In our experiments, we ran the DVB-S2 on a cluster environment and, to avoid extra network traffic, we moved the `out_tx.bin` file on the local SSD (`/scratch/[user]/dvbs2` folder).

 The Python script comes with the two following command line parameters:
 ```